-"This is a wonderful opportunity to develop a centre of excellence for fungal infections on the African continent.
-We will have the opportunity to extend the pioneering clinical research on fungal infections taking place at UCT, by collaborating with scientists studying the biology and immunology of fungal infections at the world-leading centre in Aberdeen," says Professor Mark Nicol, head of UCT's Division of Medical Microbiology in the Department of Pathology, and member of the IDM.
+Professor Mark Nicol, head of UCT's Division of Medical Microbiology in the Department of Pathology and member of the IDM said: "This is a wonderful opportunity to develop a centre of excellence for fungal infections on the African continent.
+We will have the opportunity to extend the pioneering clinical research on fungal infections taking place at UCT by collaborating with scientists studying the biology and immunology of fungal infections at the world-leading centre in Aberdeen."

-Professor Sir Ian Diamond, Principal and Vice-Chancellor of the University of Aberdeen added: "The University of Aberdeen is an outward-looking, global institution, committed to changing the world with better research and teaching and the new AFGrica Centre is a prime example of these core values.
+Professor Sir Ian Diamond, Principal and Vice-Chancellor of the UA added: "The University of Aberdeen is an outward-looking, global institution, committed to changing the world with better research and teaching and the new AFGrica centre is a prime example of these core values.